 I aspire to a Wales where all children and young people have an equal chance to be the best that they can be.
-To ensure this aspiration is realised, my team target rights issues on 3 levels:
+To ensure this aspiration is realised, my team targets rights issues on 3 levels:

 - 1. Underpinning policies and laws for children's rights: I will work to influence and change these so that they fulfil the Welsh Government's commitment to putting children's rights at the centre. - 2.
-Effective implementation of these policies and laws throughout Wales and for all groups of children: I will monitor how children's rights are fulfilled, promote best practice and challenge those who do not respect rights. - 3.
-Children and young people's experiences and outcomes: I will listen to children and young people and seek real changes in their everyday quality of life and equal chances to fulfil their potential.
+Effective implementation of these policies and laws throughout Wales and for all groups of children: I will monitor how children's rights are fulfilled, promote best practice and challenge those who do not respect rights. - Children and young people's experiences and outcomes: I will listen to children and young people and seek real changes in their everyday quality of life and equal chances to fulfil their potential.

-All this work is supported by two comprehensive internal strategies for public affairs and external relations.
+All this work is supported by three comprehensive internal strategies for public affairs, external relations and participation work with children and young people.